 After risk categorisation, operators must take preventive actions.
 These may include engineering controls (for example, installing alarms), procedural updates (for example, emergency drills), or PPE use.
 In 2021, the IMO reported that vessels with updated safety management protocols and crew training saw a 30% reduction in onboard accidents.
 Control measures must align with international standards like the ISM Code and MARPOL regulations.

 Risk management doesn’t end with implementation.
-Regular reviews, audits, and incident investigations ensure the control measures remain effective.
+Regular reviews, audits, and incident investigations ensure the control measures or marine safety risk management remains effective and up-to-date.
 New threats, such as cyberattacks or evolving climate risks, also demand periodic updates to the risk assessment process.
 Continuous feedback loops strengthen the overall safety culture and resilience of maritime operations.

 Technologies Enhancing Marine Risk Assessments